kuehne-trustable-de/ca3sCore/src/main/resources/help/help_en.md

   This recent version creates all required files in one command.
 - OpenSSL
   The old versions of OpenSSL requires a configuration file and a shell command.
+- Windows 'certreq'
+  For the use of the Windows build-in 'certreq' tool it is required to provide a configuration file on the windows command line interface.

 #### Linux